Stamp Annotations in .NET MAUI PDF Viewer (SfPdfViewer)

 Mobile Custom Stamp

-Add standard stamps without using toolbar
+Add standard stamps without using the toolbar

-There are 18 standard stamp types are available in the SfPdfViewer that are most commonly used in documents.
+There are 18 standard stamp types available in the SfPdfViewer that are most commonly used in documents.
 The appropriate standard stamp type can be selected from the StampType enumeration.

 StampAnnotation CreateApprovedStandardStamp()